 Cannabis has been around for thousands of years, documented back in prehistoric societies from Asia, Europe, and Africa.
 Hemp, a derivative of the cannabis plant, had many uses in the past including making rope, bags, clothing, and other mundane goods.
 Of course, back then, there were no insane THC percentages or scientific analysis during cultivation.
-The cannabis we have today is the result of careful breeding, and the progress we’ve made in understanding genetics.
+The plant we have today is the result of careful and meticulous cannabis breeding, and the progress we’ve made in understanding genetics.
 So how did we get here?

 Cannabis Genetics